-Study looks at sports-related facial fractures in kidsMay 29th, 2013 in Surgery /
+Study looks at sports-related facial fractures in kidsMay 29, 2013 in Medicine & Health / Surgery

 Facial fractures are relatively common, and potentially serious, sports-related injuries among children participating in a wide range of sports, according to a study in the June issue of Plastic and Reconstructive Surgery.

 The five-year study provides insights into the characteristics of sports-related facial fractures in young athletes—including the causes and patterns of fractures in specific sports.
 "These data may allow targeted or sport-specific craniofacial fracture injury prevention strategies," write Dr. Lorelei Grunwaldt and colleagues of Children's Hospital of Pittsburgh.

 Sports-Related Facial Fractures in Kids: Patient and Injury Characteristics

 The researchers analyzed 167 children and adolescents with sports-related fractures seen at their hospital's emergency department from 2000 to 2005.
 Of all facial fractures in children treated during that time, 10.6 percent were sports-related.